nfrastack/herald/container/README.md

-# github.com/nfrastack/docker-dns-companion
+# github.com/nfrastack/docker-herald

 ## About

-Container file to build a [DNS Companion](https://github.com/nfrastack/dns-companion) container image for monitoring events and writing appropriate records to an upstream DNS server.
+Container file to build a [Herald](https://github.com/nfrastack/herald) container image for monitoring events and writing appropriate records to an upstream DNS server.

 [Changelog](../CHANGELOG.md)